quicwg/base-drafts/draft-ietf-quic-http.md

 ### Request Cancellation and Rejection {#request-cancellation}

-Clients can cancel requests by resetting and aborting the request stream with an error code of HTTP_REQUEST_CANCELLED ({{http-error-codes}}).
+Clients can cancel requests by resetting and aborting the request stream with an error code of H3_REQUEST_CANCELLED ({{http-error-codes}}).
 When the client aborts reading a response, it indicates that this response is no longer of interest.
 Implementations SHOULD cancel requests by abruptly terminating any directions of a stream that are still open.

-When the server rejects a request without performing any application processing, it SHOULD abort its response stream with the error code HTTP_REQUEST_REJECTED.
+When the server rejects a request without performing any application processing, it SHOULD abort its response stream with the error code H3_REQUEST_REJECTED.
 In this context, "processed" means that some data from the stream was passed to some higher layer of software that might have taken some action as a result.
 The client can treat requests rejected by the server as though they had never been sent at all, thereby allowing them to be retried later on a new connection.
-Servers MUST NOT use the HTTP_REQUEST_REJECTED error code for requests which were partially or fully processed.
-When a server abandons a response after partial processing, it SHOULD abort its response stream with the error code HTTP_REQUEST_CANCELLED.
+Servers MUST NOT use the H3_REQUEST_REJECTED error code for requests which were partially or fully processed.
+When a server abandons a response after partial processing, it SHOULD abort its response stream with the error code H3_REQUEST_CANCELLED.

-When a client resets a request with the error code HTTP_REQUEST_CANCELLED, a server MAY abruptly terminate the response using the error code HTTP_REQUEST_REJECTED if no processing was performed.
-Clients MUST NOT use the HTTP_REQUEST_REJECTED error code, except when a server has requested closure of the request stream with this error code.
+When a client resets a request with the error code H3_REQUEST_CANCELLED, a server MAY abruptly terminate the response using the error code H3_REQUEST_REJECTED if no processing was performed.
+Clients MUST NOT use the H3_REQUEST_REJECTED error code, except when a server has requested closure of the request stream with this error code.

 If a stream is cancelled after receiving a complete response, the client MAY